apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

 #### Caching DataStore

-The DataStore implementations `S3DataStore` and `CachingFileDataStore` support local file system caching for the files/blobs and extend the `AbstractSharedCachingDataStore` class which implements the caching functionality.
+The DataStore implementations `S3DataStore`,`CachingFileDataStore` and `AzureDataStore` support local file system caching for the files/blobs and extend the `AbstractSharedCachingDataStore` class which implements the caching functionality.
 The `CachingFileDataStore` is useful when the DataStore is on nfs.
 The cache has a size limit and is configured by the `cacheSize` parameter.